simonaszilinskas/ai-impact-tracker/methodology.md

 - **Real-time Tracking**: Monitors your conversations with ChatGPT and calculates energy consumption based on token usage.
 - **Daily & Total Usage**: Tracks both your daily usage and your cumulative impact over time.
-- **Dual Estimation Methods**: Choose between community estimates (academic research) and Sam Altman's estimation for different perspectives on energy consumption.
+- **Dual Estimation Methods**: Choose between community estimates (academic research + info leaks + latency and pricing info) and Sam Altman's estimation in his [blog post](https://blog.samaltman.com/the-gentle-singularity)
 - **Movable Interface**: The overlay notification can be dragged and positioned anywhere on the screen for convenience.
 - **Persistence**: Your preferred overlay position and estimation method are remembered between sessions.